Grind420/CS2-OPB/README.md

 3. Download the executable file for your operating system.
 You can find the Windows executable [here](https://github.com/Grind420/CS2-OPB/releases/download/OPB/CS2-OPB.exe).

-4. Once the download is complete, you can run the executable to start playing the Open Public Beta of Counter-Strike 2!
+4. Once the download is complete, you can run the executable to start installing the Open Public Beta of Counter-Strike 2!

 ## About the Pre-Release